shivam-i/ChatGPT-Clone/README.md

 # ChatGPT
-This clone is made with MERN and uses OpenAI API.
+This clone is made with MERN stack.

 This project is clone of chatGPT , chatGPT is an AI .
 It's allows you to have human-like conversations.

 ## Features

-- PWA
-- Offline
 - Password login
-- Forgot password
-- Google login & signup
 - Chat
 - Auto chat save
 - History Save